michelif/HHbbgg_ETH/README.md

 Optimize parameters of the classifier.
 In Training/scropts/optimizeClassifier.py there is a (probably not-updated) version of this optimization code wich runs without using notebooks.

 - Training/python/<br />
 This folder contains all the tools needed by the notebooks: data format, train/test splitting, plotting...
 These classes have to be loaded at the beginning of your notebook.

+## Training
+The instructions for this part of the analysis are in the README in folder Training

+## Creating new ntuples with MVA output/transformed MVA output
+The instructions for this part of the analysis are in the README in folder Limits

 ## Workspaces and datacards production
 The instructions for this part of the analysis are in the README in folder Limits/macros